ece362-purdue/proton-labs/lab1-gpio/README.md

 2. The pin can be configured as an **output** that can **drive** or output a voltage level to an external component.
 This is useful for turning on an LED in series with a resistor, or engaging an actuator.

 3. Or, the pin can be used for by another peripheral on your microcontroller entirely.
-This is useful for allowing other peripherals on the microcontroller, such as UART, SPI, ADC/DAC, etc. to use the pin for their own purposes.
+This is useful for allowing other peripherals on the microcontroller, such as UART, SPI, ADC/DAC, etc. to use the pin for their own purposes, such as producing an analog voltage, a clock signal, etc.  Think of it as configuring the pin for an **alternate function** for the pin (a term used by other microcontrollers, such as the STM32 series).

 This lab will be the first time that you will write code that *configures* a peripheral.
 The way setting up a microcontroller works is by writing some code that configures the **hardware registers** - sections of memory that control the behavior of the microcontroller's CPU core and/or its peripherals.
 The RP2350 microcontroller on your Proton board has a set of hardware registers that control the behavior of the GPIO pins, and you will write code that configures these registers to control the behavior of the pins.